SETQ

 What

 SETQ (System of Evaluation of Teaching Qualities) measures faculty’s teaching qualities.
 In 2008, the SETQ was introduced in the Netherlands; the first internationally validated version was published in 2013.
 The SETQ has been updated several times given new research findings.
-The most recent version is named SETQ2.0.

-The SETQ2.0 invites residents – in addition to numeric ratings – to describe faculty members’ strengths and areas for professional growth.
+The SETQ invites residents – in addition to numeric ratings – to describe faculty members’ strengths and areas for professional growth.
 Generally, teaching faculty very much appreciate these ‘free text’ comments, and research shows they use these improvement suggestions to reflect upon and adjust teaching practices.

 From medical specialists in a teaching hospital, it is expected that they combine providing responsible patient care with high quality training and supervision of their future colleagues.
 Since 2015, a permanent quality management cycle (measuring, reflecting, and improving) is mandatory in postgraduate medical education in the Netherlands.
 The SETQ system can be part of such a cycle.
 For many supervisors receiving feedback from residents on their teaching performance works supportive and motivating for many faculty members in further improving their own performance.